google/google-java-format/idea_plugin/README.md

 ## Enabling

 The plugin will not be enabled by default.
-To enable it in the current project, go to "File→Settings...→google-java-format Settings" and check the "Enable" checkbox.
+To enable it in the current project, go to "File→Settings...→google-java-format Settings" (or "IntelliJ IDEA→Preferences...→Other Settings→google-java-format Settings" on macOS) and check the "Enable google-java-format" checkbox.

 To enable it by default in new projects, use "File→Other Settings→Default Settings...".